 Maybe she wore an invisibility cloak to sneak in and steal a recipe for a lasagne love potion from one of the millions of books at Oxford’s Bodleian Library, which was used in a few of the Harry Potter films.

 Harry Potter at New College Cloister, Oxford

 I loved this spot because this is where big meanie, Draco Malfoy, is turned into a ferret in ‘Harry Potter and the Goblet of Fire’.
 That scene always cracks me up.
 I tried to use the same spell on my sister but it didn’t work, damn it.
 Guess I’m stuck with her.

 Christchurch College was in in a few of the movies and its Great Hall was the inspiration for Hogwarts Dining Hall.
 It looked so similar.The Cloisters were also used in the ‘Philosopher’s Stone’ and its stairway and vaulted roof appeared in a couple of the movies.

 This was also the place where Harry and Tom Riddle first met.
 I am happy to report though that Harry’s noseless nemesis wasn’t about on our visit.

 Warner Bros.
 Studio Tour London – The Making of Harry Potter, Watford

 Warner Bros.
-Studio Tour was the absolute highlight of our wizarding adventures.
+Studio Tour has to be the absolute highlight of any Harry Potter UK tour.
 I mean these are the actual movie lots where they filmed the actual movies, with the actual sets, the actual costumes and the actual animatronic spiders from the movies.

 I could have stayed here for a month because the four hours we spent exploring wasn’t nearly enough time to see it all.
 I got to visit Dumbledore’s office, Harry’s bedroom and Snape’s classroom.